 Coach Allerdice had a great career as Longhorn head coach with a record of 33-7.
 He is also credited for developing Clyde Littlefield and Gus Dittmar.

 No good deed goes unpunished.
 Coach Allerdice resigns because of the "super critical nature of the Texas fans."

 1916- 7-2 Coach Eugene Van Gent

-First Bevo did not like crowds or his title, and he only last until half.
-It would take 20 years before UT tried again to try using a Longhorn as a mascot
+First Bevo did not like crowds or his title, and he only lasted until half.
+It would take 20 years before UT tried again to try using a Longhorn as a mascot again.

-Clyde Littlefield holds the record for most touchdowns in a game (7)
+Clyde Littlefield still holds the record for most touchdowns in a game (7)